FIFA boss says football federations back expanded World Cup

 The global football federation boss wants to increase the number of teams playing in the World Cup final tournament to 48, arguing that it can be done in the same time frame as the current tournament.

-Global football federations are "overwhelmingly in favour" of expanding the tournament, said Infantino, who has also suggested a 40-team World Cup.
+Global football federations are "overwhelmingly in favor" of expanding the tournament, said Infantino, who has also suggested a 40-team World Cup.

 Infantino, speaking at a sports conference, said a 48-team tournament was the most financially appealing structure.